Transport in Timor-Leste: Bridges in Dili

 Two road bridges over the Comoro River link central Dili with the west side of the city, including the Presidente Nicolau Lobato International Airport and the Tibar Bay port, which as at early 2022 was due to start operations later that year.
 The more important of these two bridges is the CPLP Bridge; its alternative, approximately 800 m to its south, is the Hinode Bridge.

 At the north eastern corner of central Dili, the B. J. Habibie Bridge spans the Claran River, and connects central Dili with the eastern waterfront of the Bay of Dili.

 Noefefan Bridge

 This bridge, also known as the Tono Bridge, was inaugurated in 2017 as part of the ZEESM TL project in Oecusse.

+Public Transport

+Cross-border Bus

+The Indonesia national bus company DAMRI operate bus express route between Kupang and Dili, the first cross-border bus route in Timor-Leste.